Janet Seidel: Career

 Seidel's 18 CD albums, recorded with musicians including her brother, bassist David Seidel, have been nominated for prizes such as the ARIA Music Awards.
 Her album Moon of Manakoora won the Bell Award for Best Australian Jazz Vocal Album in 2006.

 Death

 Seidel died on 7 August 2017 from ovarian cancer in Sydney at the age of 62.
 Some newspapers mistakenly reported her death as 8 August.
 A posthumous CD of previously unreleased recordings was released in September 2018 in Japan.
-Entitled You Are There, it was produced by David Seidel.
+Entitled You Are There, it was produced by her brother David Seidel.